This pastina soup recipe is one of my favorite comfort foods.

 These are the main ingredients you need for this recipe:

-I used the “orzo” shape.
-You can use the one you like best like tiny pasta stars
+Pastina: I used the “orzo” shape.
+You can use the one you like best, like tiny pasta stars.

-You can use either homemade chicken broth or vegetable, store-bought chicken broth (or vegetable) is also fine.
+You can use either homemade chicken broth or vegetables; store-bought chicken broth (or vegetable) is also fine.

-Parmigiano can’t miss in this classic Italian dish.
+Parmesan cheese: Parmigiano can’t be missed in this classic Italian dish.

 How to make Pastina Soup – Step by Step Instructions

 Make bone broth (chicken bones or meat bones) at home.
-This is a step you can skip if you use ready-made broth or stock cube.
+You can skip this step if you use ready-made broth or stock cube.

 Step 2